-This short film about Rami Maymon, a multi-disciplinary artist, was commissioned by Fireflies Project, an initiative by Vered Gadish, to represent young artists, and expand the influence, accessibility, and presence of regional art in the broader global community.
+This short film about Rami Maymon, a multi-disciplinary artist, was commissioned by Fireflies, an initiative by Vered Gadish, to represent young artists, and expand the influence, accessibility, and presence of regional art in the broader global community.

 Maymon deconstructs and reconstructs photography, using images of objets d’art, reproductions, and page-spreads from art-history books which, combined with his own photographs, he arranges in various compositions.
 In a nod to the uncertainty of the medium’s empirical authority, he takes a sculptural and performative approach to visual history, infusing his creative process into the already charged status of the selected images.
 His technique merges together existing visual texts with additional spheres of content, referencing materials that are external to the main text.